ntd/ethercatest/README.md

 EtherCAT device.
 In my tests I used the generic EtherCAT device (`ec_generic`).
 The user running the program must be able to access the EtherCAT device created by the IgH code (typically `/dev/EtherCAT0`).
-This are the results of `ethercatest-igh 0` on my idle system:
+These are the results of `ethercatest-igh 0` on my idle system:

     Roundtrip time (usec): min 156  max 49476 Roundtrip time (usec): min 92  max 49438